pmq20/node-packer/node/doc/api/crypto.md

                                         'hex',
                                         'uncompressed');

-// the converted key and the uncompressed public key should be the same console.log(uncompressedKey === ecdh.getPublicKey('hex'));
+// The converted key and the uncompressed public key should be the same console.log(uncompressedKey === ecdh.getPublicKey('hex'));
 ```